VegaDeftwing/OpGuidesHugoSrc/content/posts/UNHell.md

 * Signals and Systems

   Taught by Dr. Khalid Sayood, this class was probably my **best** experience at UNL.
-Don't get me wrong, that class was tough, but I have never had a prof so skilled at teaching, so invested in his students, and so down to earth.
+Don't get me wrong, this class was tough, but I have never had a prof so skilled at teaching, so invested in his students, and so down to earth.
 Learning from Dr. Sayood will almost certainly stand out as the highlight of my time at UNL.

 ## 8 - Senior, Spring '20